chihacknight/chihacknight.org/_posts/blog/2015-09-28-meet-team-chi-hack-night.md

 **Why did you join Chi Hack Night?**

-Josh joined hack night because he wanted to work on civic tech projects.
-Josh was one of the very first members of hack night and now leads the Education Breakout Group.
-Josh now leads open data efforts at Cook County as part of his work with Smart Chicago.
+I joined hack night because I wanted to work on civic tech projects.
+I was one of the very first members of hack night and now lead the Education Breakout Group.
+I now leads open data efforts at Cook County as part of my work with Smart Chicago.

 **Who are you interested in meeting?**

-Josh is interested in meeting people who working in government or with government on Open Data.
+People working in government or with government on Open Data.

 **What would you like to brag about?**

-Josh is also one of the project leads for [schoolcuts.org](http://www.schoolcuts.org) - a site that helped parents understand the data behind the Chicago school closings.
+I'm also one of the project leads for [schoolcuts.org](http://www.schoolcuts.org) - a site that helped parents understand the data behind the Chicago school closings.

 **What is your favorite Chicago food?**

-Josh’s favorite Chicago foodstuff is Portillo’s Italian Beef.
+Portillo’s Italian Beef.

 ## [Claire Micklin](https://twitter.com/clairemicklin/)